Jutho/CuTensorOperations.jl/README.md

 pkg> add https://github.com/JuliaComputing/MKL.jl.git
 ```

+## Usage instructions

 In Julia REPL mode, do
 ```
 julia> using CuTensorOperations
 # the first time, this will take a long time, because it also precompiles all the packages
-# that CuTensorOperations depends on, mainly the compilation time of CuTensorOperations
+# that CuTensorOperations depends on, mainly the compilation of TensorOperations itself
-# takes quite a bit of time
+# (and its dependencies) takes quite a bit of time
 julia> include(joinpath(dirname(pathof(CuTensorOperations)),"../benchmark/bench.jl"))
 ```